aim-rsf/browseMetadata/README.md

 Enter Y after the prompt to read the description, for the purpose of the demo.

+You can provide an optional free text note about this table, this will be saved in the log file.

 It will now start looping through the data elements.
-If it skips over one it means it was auto-categorised (more on that later).
+If it skips over one it means it was auto-categorised or copied from a previous table already processed (more on that later).

 For this demo, it will only process 20 data elements (out of the 35 total).